Skip to Content

 Further Insights on Cerebral Palsy

-At Berthold Law Firm, our Charleston cerebral palsy attorneys help families pursue full and fair compensation for their CP-afflicted children.
+At Berthold Law Firm, PLLC, our Charleston cerebral palsy attorneys help families pursue full and fair compensation for their CP-afflicted children.
 Call (304) 605-2040 today to discuss your legal options.

 Why Choose Berthold Law Firm, PLLC?